DhruvinChawda/Sheldon-and-Amy---Personalized-Desktop-Voice-Assistants/README.md

  4. Generate your gemini api key from GOOGLE AI STUDIOS and store it in variable named "gemini_api_key = 'your key' in config.py file.
  5. Run the code using run symbol on top right corner.

-Commands to efficiently operate Bots :
+Commands to efficiently operate bots :

 1. Say "Hey sheldon" before your prompt for generating GPT like responses.